OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ### Login

-Log in using a valid account while attempting to force the use of unencrypted HTTP.
 Find the address of the login page and attempt to switch the protocol to HTTP.
-The URL for the forced browsing could look like the following: `http://www.example.org/login`
+For example, the URL for the forced browsing could look like the following: `http://www.example.org/login`.

-- If the login page is normally HTTPS, attempt to remove the "S" to see if the login page loads as HTTP
+If the login page is normally HTTPS, attempt to remove the "S" to see if the login page loads as HTTP.

-After attempting the forced browse, log in to the web site.
+Log in using a valid account while attempting to force the use of unencrypted HTTP.
 In a passing test, the login request should be HTTPS:

 ```http
 Request URL: https://www.example.org/j_acegi_security_check